swagger-api/swagger.io-docs/docs/spec-explained/parameters.md

     # GET/users/{id}?metadata=true
     get:
       summary: Gets a user by ID.
-      # Note we only define the query parameter, because {id} is defined at path level.
+      # Note we only define the query parameter, because the {id} is defined at the path level.
       parameters:
         - in: query
           name: metadata